 Local tip: For a basic but delicious lunch, check out the sandwiches, salads, and soup of the day at Scandia Bakery, located five blocks west of the Plaza (and don’t forget desert — fans rave about their princess cake).

 Wine and More

 With more than two dozen tasting rooms within easy walking distance, the Sonoma Plaza is the perfect place for wine tasting without driving at all.
-Located in a graceful brick building on the southeast corner of the Plaza, Highway 12 Vineyards & Winery tasting room shares its space with a home accessories boutique — so you can combine your wine tasting with more retail therapy.
 If sparkling wines are your thing, check out Sigh, Sonoma’s only “bubble bar.”
 And Three Sticks Wines pours their Pinot Noir, Chardonnay, and Rhône-style blend in the meticulously restored Vallejo-Casteñada adobe, with period-style furniture and details.

 About four blocks east of the Plaza you’ll find Sebastiani Vineyards & Winery, one of Sonoma’s oldest wineries.
 And a short drive will take you to Buena Vista Winery, California’s oldest premium winery, and Gundlach Bundschu Winery, California’s oldest family-owned winery.
 For more options, read Guide to Wine Tasting in Sonoma and check our listings of all Sonoma County Wineries.

 If you want to taste further afield but prefer to leave the driving to others, the Sonoma Valley Wine Trolley offers six-hour field trips to local wineries in a hand-built replica of an 1890s San Francisco cable car.
 Or, check our listings of Sonoma County Wine Touring Companies.